Ted Danson

 Edward Bridge Danson III (born December 29, 1947) is an American actor.
 He achieved stardom playing the lead character Sam Malone on the NBC sitcom Cheers (1982–1993), for which he received two Primetime Emmy Awards and two Golden Globe Awards.
 He was further Emmy-nominated for the FX legal drama Damages (2007–2010) and the NBC comedy The Good Place (2016–2020).
-He was the recipient of the 2025 Carol Burnett Award.
-Ted along with his wife Mary Steenburgen was awarded with the Bob Hope Humanitarian Award in 2025 at the 77th Primetime Emmy Awards.
+He received the 2025 Carol Burnett Award.

 Danson made his film debut in 1978 in the crime drama The Onion Field.
 His breakout film role was in the comedies Three Men and a Baby (1987) and Three Men and a Little Lady (1990).
 He also acted in Body Heat (1981), Creepshow (1982), Dad (1989) and Saving Private Ryan (1998).

 Danson's other leading roles on television include the CBS sitcom Becker (1998–2004) and the CBS dramas CSI: Crime Scene Investigation (2011–2015) and CSI: Cyber (2015–2016).
 In 2015, he starred in the second season of FX's anthology series Fargo.
 He has played roles in the HBO comedies Bored to Death (2009–2011) and Curb Your Enthusiasm (2000–2024), the NBC sitcom Mr. Mayor (2021–2022), and the Netflix comedy A Man on the Inside (2024–present).

 Danson has been married to actress Mary Steenburgen since 1995.
-He is also known for his longtime activism in ocean conservation and wrote Oceana: Our Endangered Oceans and What We Can Do to Save Them (2011) with journalist Michael D'Orso.
+They were awarded the Bob Hope Humanitarian Award in 2025 at the 77th Primetime Emmy Awards.
+Danson is also known for his longtime activism in ocean conservation and wrote Oceana: Our Endangered Oceans and What We Can Do to Save Them (2011) with journalist Michael D'Orso.

 Early life and education

 On December 29, 1947, Danson was born in San Diego to Edward Bridge "Ned" Danson Jr., an archaeologist and curator of the Museum of Northern Arizona from 1959 to 1975, and Jessica Harriet (née MacMaster).
 He has an older sister, Jessica Ann "Jan" Haury.
 Danson was primarily raised in Flagstaff, Arizona.
-He has Scottish and English heritage.
+He has English and Scottish heritage.
 Their ancestors lived in colonial New England and are descended from historical figures such as Anne Hutchinson.

 In 1961, at age 14, Danson enrolled at the Kent School, a university-preparatory school in Connecticut; he was a star player on the basketball team.
 He became interested in drama while later attending Stanford University.
 In search of a better acting program, he transferred to Carnegie Mellon University in Pittsburgh, Pennsylvania.
 He graduated with a B.F.A. in Drama in 1972.